-To OPERATE under supervision the characteristic curve of Silicon diode.
+To study the characteristic curve of Silicon Diode

 Although the diode is a simple device, it forms the basis for an entire branch of electronics.
 Transistors, integrated circuits, and microprocessors are all based on its theory and technology.
 In today's world, semiconductors are found all around us.
 Cars, telephones, consumer electronics, and more depend upon solid state devices for proper operation.